blockchain-dei/openscv/README.md

 <h3>3.1 Improper Gas Requirements Checking</h3>

-<p>This defect represents missing or wrong checking of the prerequisites (i.e., in terms of gas) for
-executing a certain operation, causing unnecessary processing and use of memory resources.
-For cost management reasons, languages offer programmers several ways to deal with the cost of the executing a certain operation in a contract.
+<p>This defect represents missing or wrong checking of the prerequisites (i.e., in terms of gas) for executing a certain operation, causing unnecessary processing and use of memory resources.
+For cost management reasons, languages offer programmers several ways to deal with the cost of executing a certain operation in a contract.
 For instance, for transferring credits, Solidity provides the functions transfer() and send(), which have a limit of 2300 gas units for each execution.
 An alternative is to build a custom transfer function, where the gas limit is defined by a variable (e.g., address.call.value(ethAmount).gas(gasAmount)()).
 Despite having several ways of managing the program costs, it is challenging for programmers to predict which part of the code may fail.
 If an out-of-gas exception is triggered, the result may be unexpected behavior.
-This vulnerability is also known in the literature as "Send without Gas" (Argañaraz et al., 2020), "Gassless send" (Jiang et al., 2018; Ashraf et al., 2020; Nguyen et al., 2020; Feng et al., 2019; Wang et al., 2019; Chang et al., 2019; Chapman et al., 2019), "Gas Dos" (Stephens et al., 2021), "Out of gas" (Akca et al., 2019) or "SWC-126 Insufficient Gas Griefing" (SmartContractSecurity, 2020). </p>
+This vulnerability is also known in the literature as "extra gas consumption" (Shakya et al., 2022), "gas consumption" (Ashizawa et al., 2021), "gas Dos" (Stephens et al., 2021), "gas less send(Ashraf et al., 2020; Nguyen et al., 2020; Jiang et al., 2018; Wang et al., 2019), "opaque predicate" (Chen et al., 2021), "out of gas" (Akca et al., 2019), or "SWC-126 Insufficient Gas Griefing" (SmartContractSecurity, 2020) </p>

 <h3>3.2 Call with Hardcoded Gas Amount</h3>

-<p>This defect refers to the impossibility of adjusting the amount of gas used by a certain program after
+<p>This defect refers to the impossibility of adjusting the amount of gas a certain program uses after
 being deployed.
 This issue is related to the observation that certain transfer credit in real contracts was being deployed using a fixed amount of gas (i.e., 2300 gas).
 If the gas cost of EVM instructions changes during, for instance, a hard fork, previously deployed smart contracts will easily break.
 This vulnerability is also known in the literature as "SWC-134 Message call with hardcoded gas amount" (SmartContractSecurity, 2020).</p>

+<h2>4.
+Erroneous Credit Transfer</h2>

+<p>This category groups defects which are generally related to improper credit transfer operations</p>

+<h2>4.1 Improper Check on Transfer Credit</h2>
+<p>This defect refers to the absence of verification (or wrong verification) after a transfer event, which
+can lead to an erroneous vision of the correct balance of the account.
+Indeed, the balance of the account may not reflect the currency transferred in an exact manner, leading to potential errors and opening the door to security issues.
+This vulnerability is also known in the literature as "forged transfer notification" (Li et al., 2022c), "unchecked send" (Kalra et al., 2018; Akca et al., 2019;
+Stephens et al., 2021), or "including Fake EOS transfer" (Li et al., 2022c).
+This issue has been addressed in the latest Solidity compiler, version 0.8.20 at the time of writing.
+If encountered, the compiler provides the following informative warning message: "Warning: Failure condition of send ignored.
+Consider using transfer instead"</p>

+<h2>4.2 Unprotected Transfer Value</h2>
+<p>The transfer function uses a numeric variable for transfers and may be vulnerable if it does not protect or specify limits for the values.
+When attribute address.balance is used for identifying the amount to be transferred, it will result in transferring the total balance at once, which is a high-risk operation for the cases where the amount is high (Zhang et al., 2020b).
+This vulnerability is also known in the literature as "arbitrarily transfer" (Ma et al., 2023), "ETH transfer inside the loop" (Shakya et al., 2022), "ether leak" (Choi et al., 2021), "manipulated balance" (Hu et al.,2023), "multiple send" (Choi et al., 2021), "transfer forwards all gas" (Tikhomirov et al., 2018), "unchecked transfer value" (Zhang et al., 2020b), "unrestricted ether flow" (Tsankov et al., 2018), or "SWC-105 Unprotected Ether Withdrawal" (SmartContractSecurity, 2020)</p>

+<h2>4.3 Wrong use of Transfer Credit Function</h2>
+<p>Depending on the programming language, there are different ways to carry out credit transfer operations.
+In Solidity, transfer and send will both allow executing a credit transfer.
+However, in the case of a problem, transfer will abort the process with an exception, whereas send function will return false, and transaction execution is continued.
+An attacker may manipulate the send function and be able to continue executing a credit transfer operation without proper authorization.
+This vulnerability is also known in the literature as "failed send" (Kalra et al., 2018), "send instead of transfer" (Shakya et al., 2022; Tikhomirov et al., 2018)</p>

+<h2>4.4 Missing Token Issuer Verification</h2>
+<p>This vulnerability is related to EOSIO blockchain, in which the ‘transfer‘ function allows attackers
+to win the cryptocurrency without paying a ticket fee.
+This vulnerability is also known in the literature as "fake EOS" (Chen et al., 2022)</p>

+<h2>4.5 Missing Token Verification of Exchange</h2>
+<p>This vulnerability arises when an attacker can perform a fake deposit due to inadequate verification
+in the exchange implementation, specifically when unsafe usage of transfer or transferFrom functions is present.
+A potential solution for this issue involves adopting the safeTransferFrom function, which incorporates security checks before invoking the transferFrom, thereby mitigating the risk.
+This vulnerability is also known in the literature as "flawed token Verification of DEXes" (Ji et al., 2020)</p>

+<h2>4.6 Fake Notification</h2>
+<p>This vulnerability is related to the EOSIO blockchain, specifically in EOS notifications.
+The problem
+occurs when the attackers forward the notification from eosio.token to the victim and forge an EOS notification.
+This vulnerability is also known in the literature as "fake notification" (Chen et al., 2022) or "fake receipt" (He et al., 2021)</p>

 <h2>4.
 Bad Programming Practices and Language Weaknesses</h2>

 <p>This category represents issues that are mostly related to bad programming practices (i.e., error-prone or insecure coding practices) and language weaknesses, which are mostly related to insufficient